pixelcog/parallax.js/README.md

 			<td>responsive</td>
 			<td>boolean</td>
 			<td>false</td>
 			<td>If true, this option will look for nested <code>&lt;span&gt;&lt;/span&gt;</code> elements with responsive information.
-Each nested span should specify an image with <code>data-image-src="/path/to/image.jpg"</code> and its corresponding media query with <code>data-media-query="(max-width: 768px)"</code>.
+Each nested span should specify an image with <code>data-image-src="/path/to/image.jpg"</code> and its corresponding media query with <code>data-media-query="(max-width: 768px)"</code> – the last matching media query wins.
 Media queries are tested with <a href="http://modernizr.com/docs/#mq" target="_blank">Modernizr.mq</a>.
 If set to true and no span children elements are found, the specified image source on the parallax element will be used and it will not be responsive.
 The parallax mirror aspect ratio will be updated as the images are updated.</td>
 		</tr>
 		<tr>
 			<td>iosFix</td>